kevin-rs/autogpt/README.md

 </div>

-AutoGPT is an innovative framework that simplifies AI agent creation and management for various tasks.
-Its remarkable speed and versatility are complemented by a mesh of interconnected GPTs, ensuring exceptional performance and adaptability.
+AutoGPT is a pure rust framework that simplifies AI agent creation and management for various tasks.
+Its remarkable speed and versatility are complemented by a mesh of built-in interconnected GPTs, ensuring exceptional performance and adaptability.

 ---